-The criteria used for selecting the recipients of Bodossaki Distinguished Young Scientist Awards are the candidates’ outstanding performance in the field of their scientific expertise and the completion of their research, and their contribution to the cultural, scientific and economic development of Greece, as well as to the promotion of Greece globally, through their work and ethics.
+The criteria for selecting the recipients of Bodossaki Distinguished Young Scientist Awards are the candidates’ outstanding performance in their field of scientific expertise and the comprehensive nature of their research, as well as their contribution, through their work and ethics, to our country’s cultural, scientific and economic development and to Greece’s global visibility.

 The main bodies involved in the selection process are (a) the Prize Committee and (b) the Selection Committees.

-Candidates are nominated either by scientists of the same or a senior level in the candidate’s area of expertise, or by the universities and institutions in which the candidates work.
+Candidates are nominated either by scientists of the same or more senior level in the candidate’s area of expertise, or by the university or research institution in which they serve.
 At the next stage, the Selection Committees, which are set up specifically for each academic field in which a Prize is to be awarded, evaluate the nominations.
 Each Selection Committee submits its recommendation on the candidates selected by it to the Prize Committee, which in turn recommends to the Foundation the shortlisted candidates to be awarded.
 The Prize Committee is responsible for drafting and submitting to the Foundation’s Board of Trustees its final recommendation.
 The Board of Trustees endorses the final recommendation of the Prize Committee and announces the recipients of the awards.

-The Scientific Awards carry a cash prize of €20,000 per academic field.
+The Bodossaki Distinguished Young Scientist Awards are accompanied by a monetary prize of €20,000 per academic field.